-NUR 170 - FUNDAMENTALS OF NURSING
+NUR 170 - Fundamentals of Nursing

-The students will identify and explore knowledge, skills, and attitudes underlying the key components of nursing practice.
-These include: therapeutic communication, assessment, clinical decision making, health promotion, and disease prevention.
+The students will identify and explore knowledge, skills and attitudes underlying the key components of nursing practice.
+These include therapeutic communication, assessment, clinical decision making, health promotion and disease prevention.
 Utilizing caring interventions, students will begin to implement safe clinical practice.
-Nursing students will be registered for either NUR 170 or PNR 170 (cross-listed course) Same as PNR 170
+Nursing students will be registered for either NUR 170 or PNR 170.
+This course is a cross listed course titled NUR/PNR 170.